openid/fapi/FAPI_1.0/openid-financial-api-part-2-1_0.md

 In addition, if the `response_type` value `code` is used in conjunction with the `response_mode` value `jwt`, the authorization server

-1. shall create JWT-secured authorization responses as specified in [JARM], Section 4.3.
+1. shall create JWT-secured authorization responses as specified in [JARM].

 ### 5.2.3 Confidential client